Do Go On - 334 - Pan Am Flight 73

 Thank you, Dan.

-I would also love to thank another one from Claremont in Tasmania.
+I'd also love to thank another one from Claremont in Tasmania.

 Bloody hell.

-I wonder if you know each other.
+I wonder if you know each other, and if you don't.

 Jessica Reynolds.